Herbal KnowledgeFeb 2, 2022

 The entire plant is fragrant, but the flowers are what’s used in herbalism.
 They bloom in June or July, and they’re harvested and carefully dried soon after.
 Lavender sachets are commonly used not only to infuse their wonderful scent into clothes but also to deter pesky moths that might feast upon them.

-You’ll find Lavender in products like Herbs on the Go: Anxious Moment™, Herbs on the Go: Bed Time™ and Anxiety Soother™, as well as a single extract.
+You’ll find Lavender in products like Herbs on the Go: Anxious Moment™, Herbs on the Go: Bed Time™ and Mind Soother™, as well as a single extract.

 Botanical name: Lavandula angustifolia